 What's the difference between a "hybrid" course and an "online" course?

 A hybrid course means that some of your class material is found online and some of it happens in the classroom.
 This combination set-up is used by instructors differently, depending upon their preferences.
 Some instructors keep supplementary materials online, and others may require that you work online as part of the course.

 Your teacher will show you how to use Moodle--Lane's online course system--and you can also login to Moodle instructions here.
-Go to Student> Support in the top menu.
+Go to Student> Support on the top menu.

 Online courses are 100% online.
-You probably would never meet your instructor and there would be no class time scheduled.
-None of our ABSE/GED courses are offered totally online at this time.
+No classes are scheduled and you must organize and budget your time on your own.
+All of our ABSE/GED courses are offered online at this time.

 Do I have to take tests to get into your program?

 How long will it take me to pass the GED?